 - UI Label: Risks

 This is the name of the field that will be displayed in the user interface.
 There're no requirements here

 - Description: What may prevent us from achieving this objective

 A hint to users how to use this field

 Type of the field, depends on the type of information you want to store in this field

 - Required: Unchecked

-If this is checked, every user will must set the value of this field.
+If this is checked, every user must fill in the value of this field when creating an OKR.
 To make the field optional, leave this unchecked.

 Click Save button.